scullyio/scully/docs/plugins.md

 };
 ```

-The above snippet tells Scully that when it sees a route that matches `/user/:userId` it should use the `json` plugin
+The above example tells Scully to use the `json` plugin for fetching some JSON data via HTTP whenever it finds a route matching `/user/:userId`.
-to fetch some JSON via HTTP.
-After declaring the type of `json`, the above example has a key `userId`.
-The value for
-`userId` contains two pieces of data.
-First, the url that the JSON plugin should go to to get this required JSON.
-The
+The `userId`'s value contains two pieces of data.
+First, the url that the JSON plugin should go to in order to get the required JSON.
+Second, the `id` property.

-second is `property`.
-The JSON plugin will pluck the provided property name from each of the items in the array.
-This
+The JSON plugin will pluck the provided property name from each of the items in the `HandledRoute[]` array.
+In other words,
-means that the array returned by the jsonplaceholder api will each have an `id` property.
-So instead of returning a list
+the data array returned by the `jsonplaceholder` API, each containing an `id` property.
+Therefore, returning return a list of `userIds` instead of a list
-users, it will return a list of userIds.
+of users.

-The JSON Plugin will optionally accept also a header configuration where you can set specific header that you may have to sent when requesting an API:
+The JSON plugin also accepts any header needed when making an API request.

+##### Example:

 ```javascript
 // scully.config.js